EVA-3D/eva-main/docs/printing.md

 EVA 2 is designed to for 0.8 - 0.9 wall width (there are place where that should not be exceeded).
 Infill should not be less than 20% rectilinear.
 Most of the parts can be printed with 0.3 layer height but 0.2 is the safe bet.

+## Printing orientation

 The parts are not oriented in the print orientation.
 I am currently unavailable to maintian that but the rule is: find a big flat face and set it on the bed.

+### Supports

+Unless specified the parts require **no supports**.
+If your print orientation required supports then you oriented the part wrong :)

 ## Pokey Pokey hole technique